How To Keep Rodents Away From Your Arlington Property

 The Best Way to Keep Rodents Out of Your Arlington Home

-Rodents are more than just a nuisance in Arlington—they're a serious health risk and a threat to your home’s structural integrity.
-Mice, rats, and other small mammals seek warmth and shelter, especially in colder months, often sneaking into attics, basements, crawl spaces, and wall cavities.
-Once inside, they reproduce quickly, chew through wiring and insulation, and contaminate food sources.
+Rodents are more than just an occasional nuisance in Arlington; they present serious risks to both your health and your home’s structural integrity.
+Mice, rats, and other small mammals are persistent invaders, especially during colder months when they seek warmth and shelter.
+These pests often squeeze their way into attics, crawl spaces, basements, and even the gaps within your walls.
+Once inside, they reproduce at alarming rates, chew through wiring and insulation, and contaminate food sources with droppings and urine.
+Left unchecked, a small problem can quickly grow into a costly infestation.

 Common Entry Points for Rodents